Financial Freedom Calculator

 The inflation rate and monthly expenses at financial freedom age, as entered or calculated in the “Basic Profile” block, are also fetched automatically.
 These values can be modified as per your needs.

-Enter your expected portfolio return (for example, 6%, 7%, or 8%).
+Enter your expected portfolio annual return (for example, 6%, 7%, or 8%).

 After completing this step, click on “Show Plan” to proceed to the “Financial Freedom Summary”.